faradayio/numbers/_posts/2011-10-13-join-us-at-the-epa-apps-forum.markdown

 categories: technology
 ---

-Mark your calendards for the [EPA's Apps for the Environment Forum](http://www.epa.gov/appsfortheenvironment/forum.html) in Arlington, Virgina on November 8.
+Mark your calendars for the [EPA's Apps for the Environment Forum](http://www.epa.gov/appsfortheenvironment/forum.html) in Arlington, Virgina on November 8.
 Brighter Planet co-founder Andy Rossmeissl is a featured speaker at the event, in addition to EPA Administrator Lisa P. Jackson and others.

 [RSVP now](http://www.epa.gov/appsfortheenvironment/forum.html#reg) (deadline is Tuesday) or read on for more details.